-Making these DIY Valentine’s cards is fun and easy.
-Simply select from two different design ideas: our trendy DIY emoji Valentine’s card or our cute homemade penguin valentine cards.
+Making these creative, DIY Valentine’s cards is a fun and easy family Valentine's day activity.
+Simply select from two different design ideas: our trendy emoji Valentine’s card or our cute homemade penguin valentine cards.
 Gather your materials and follow the step-by-step instructions below.
 Happy crafting!

 1. Gather your supplies.
 Print the attached template and then cut out the shapes to use as stencils for creating your card.
 The yellow cardstock will be the base of your card, so you will want it to be sturdy enough to hold the chocolate hearts and durable enough to be passed out at school.
 We recommend using paper that is around 65 lb weight.